MicrosoftDocs/win32/desktop-src/tablet/recognition-segments.md

 ---
-Description: A recognition segment is the basic ink unit that a recognizer uses internally to produce a recognition result for a particular Ink object. ms.assetid: 5215a0bd-6dff-4cda-b2e5-c54f64680e02
+description: A recognition segment is the basic ink unit that a recognizer uses internally to produce a recognition result for a particular Ink object. ms.assetid: 5215a0bd-6dff-4cda-b2e5-c54f64680e02
 title: Recognition Segments
 ms.topic: article